Ruksana-RASHEED/epiclass/README.md

 >
 > * 1 - Recording of seizure activity

-The goal here is to build two models, one to predict seizure vs. non-seizure, and one to predict which one of the five classes a given datapoint belongs to.
+The goal here is to build two models, one to predict seizure vs. non-seizure, and one to predict which one of the five classes a given data point belongs to.
 So this is a classic supervised classification problem.

 ## Exploratory data analysis